10 Things You Need to Know Before You Get Your Next Piercing

 When we asked Maria if she prefers a gun or a needle, she was adamant; “A needle!
 Guns are not used in the professional piercing industry.
 It is difficult to control the angle of the piercing, there’s a fixed length to the studs, and the studs tend to be thick.
 The word ‘needle’ sounds scarier, but our needles are so sharp they elegantly glide through the skin causing barely any discomfort – and they push the skin to the side to make way for the jewelry.”
 Speaking from experience, we have tried both gun and needle, and we were shocked at how unpainful the needle was, even when we had cartilage pierced – it hurt less than a gun in our lobes!

 While most earrings come with a standard butterfly back, for cartilage piercings, Danielle recommends a threaded backing (it’s smaller than a butterfly and screws onto the end of the earring).
-Danielle says “There are numerous differences between the two, that either hinder or improve the healing process.
-The premier difference is the quality of metal: most, if not all butterfly back pieces, are made from a cheaper material which contains large quantities of nickel.
+Danielle explains, “There are numerous differences between the two that either hinder or improve the healing process.
+The premier difference is the quality of metal: most, if not all, butterfly back pieces are made from a cheaper material that contains large quantities of nickel.
 Nickel is the utmost prominent factor in allergic reactions for healing piercings.

 Sterilization is THE key step in avoiding infection.
 If your piercing isn’t properly sterilized, it will get infected – it’s that simple.
 Your piercing should be opened in front of you, and your piercer should be wearing sterilized gloves.
-They should also use a sterilized alcohol wipe on the area that will be pierced, to ensure it’s clean.
+They should also use a sterilized alcohol wipe on the area that’ll be pierced to ensure it’s clean.